fanazZz/WS2012-googleDB-project/README.md

 WS2012-googleDB-project
 =======================

-University Project to experiment with various Google-Technologies such as bigquery or spreadsheet.
+University project to experiment with various google-technologies such as bigquery or spreadsheet.